edridgedsouza/KINOMO/README.md

 5. run a signature built using the ranked metagenes per metaprogram on the single cell data
        i. on the individual factor
        ii. on all the factors associated with a metaprogram
-6. Run EM-GMM model on the single cell (tpm) and identify the modality of the distribution per gene (will share the script for this)
+6. Run EM-GMM model on the single cell (normalized) and identify the modality of the distribution per gene
 7. Based on the modality (could be unimodal, bimodal or multimodal), identify the peak center, which we define as "normalized gene contribution"
 8. Generate a matrix using the normalized gene contribution for each metagene per metaprogram
 9. Generate the checkerboard